mjm3853/lift-app/README.md

 Use these steps to leverage Angular 2's hot reload during development:

 1. Start Horizon and RethinkDB with: `docker-compose up`
-2. From the <code>lift-client</code> folder, start the `npm start`
+2. From the <code>lift-client</code> folder, run the Client with: `npm start`

 ## Production

-1. docker-compose -f docker-compose.yml -f docker-compose.prod.yml up
+1. Build the latest Client with: `docker-compose -f docker-compose.yml -f docker-compose.prod.yml build`
+2. Start all Services with: `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up`